-Are you wondering how outpatient rehab programs work?
+Are you wondering how outpatient rehab programs, such as partial hospitalization programs, work?
 Outpatient treatment allows clients to live at home, continue to work or attend school and fulfill other personal obligations.
 Recovering individuals attend group and individual therapy sessions each week.
 They meet regularly with a psychiatrist for medications to manage withdrawal, cravings and any existing mental health issues.
 The treatment is similar to that provided in a residential facility, although it is less expensive and somewhat less intense.

 Outpatient treatment can accommodate those with mild to moderate coexisting medical or mental health conditions by increasing the number and length of therapeutic visits each week.
 One important major difference in outpatient treatment is individuals are subjected to external triggers that can easily sabotage recovery efforts.
 On the other hand, proponents of outpatient rehab say it more accurately tests the efficacy of ongoing treatment and the client’s coping mechanisms because they face outside triggers.

 Many people seeking addiction treatment choose an inpatient rehab program, which involves residing at the facility for the duration of treatment.
 Most residential treatment programs are 28 to 90 days, depending on the client’s specific needs and preferences.
 In some cases, inpatient treatment is highly recommended due to the severe nature of drug-specific withdrawal symptoms, which need to be closely monitored.
 Many individuals who opt for residential treatment need 24/7 medically supervised detox at the onset, which must be delivered on an inpatient basis.
 Client stabilization is crucial to prevent serious repercussions, including death.1

 Inpatient vs. Outpatient Efficacy Studies